"SOMETHING MUST BE DONE!"

 MAIN COLLABORATOR: Jessie Steigerwald, President

-BOOK DESIGN COLLABORATOR: Betsy Sarles
+BOOK DESIGN: Chelsea Parrish and Betsy Sarles